coq/coq/doc/sphinx/language/core/definitions.rst

 Top-level definitions
 ---------------------

-Definitions extend the global environment by associating names to terms.
+Top-level definitions extend the global environment by associating names with terms.
-A definition can be seen as a way to give a meaning to a name or as a way to abbreviate a term.
-In any case, the name can later be replaced at any time by its definition.

 The operation of unfolding a name into its definition is called :term:`delta-reduction`.